-The Guardians' forecast is based on the key assumption that the headcount for the Guardians will increase from the budgeted level of 139.1 as at the end of February 2017 to 143.7 full-time equivalent employees by 30 June 2018.
-The actual headcount as at end of March 2017 was 121.35.
+The Guardians' forecast is based on the key assumption that the headcount for the Guardians will increase from the budgeted level of 148.8 as at the end of March 2018 to 157.8 full-time equivalent employees by 30 June 2019.
+The actual headcount as at end of March 2018 was 128.8

-The forecast increase in headcount numbers was determined from the annual business plan compiled by the Guardians senior management team.
+The forecast increase in headcount numbers was determined from the annual business plan compiled by the Guardians' senior management team.

-In the event that the Guardians are unable to recruit the additional headcount as forecast, actual results may vary materially from the forecast.
+In the event that the Guardians is unable to recruit the additional headcount as forecast, actual results may vary materially from the forecast.
 Any variance in actual headcount is likely to result in a material reduction of expenses, resulting in a corresponding decrease in revenue received from the Fund.